Turab Ali: International career

-He played in the 1965 RCD Cup and he was captain when Pakistan defeated Saudi Arabia in a test match in Lyallpur by 3–1, part of a four-Test series in 1967 held across various cities in Pakistan.
+In 1963, he featured at the second home match in Lahore of the 1964 Summer Olympics Asian Qualifiers against Iran, ending in a 1–0 win.
+In 1964, he toured China and made an appearance against the national side.

-He also showed remarkable defensive quality when Pakistan played the 1968 AFC Asian Cup qualification in 1967 under his captaincy.
-In 1967, a knee injury against India in Burma in the 1968 AFC Asian Cup qualification proved to be the end of his career.
-Fellow defender Wali Muhammad served as captain of the remaining matches of the qualifiers after his injury.
+The following year, he toured Ceylon which included two test matches against the Ceylon national team, and was a part of the Pakistan squad for the 1965 RCD Cup.
+He was also selected as captain for the 1966 Asian Games, however, due to financial instability and lack of interest, Pakistan ultimately did not participate in the tournament.
+Instead, he captained the team to friendlies against the touring FC Alga Club.
+Turab retained his position as captain of the national team for the following year, where he would appear in all four matches against Saudi Arabia.
+He also took part in an unofficial friendly series against the touring Dallas Tornado, where he found the net in a 5–2 victory.

-In February 1968, Ali was selected as part of the AFC Asian All Stars team.
+Turab also played the 1968 Asian Cup Qualifiers in 1967 as captain.
+During the qualification, a knee injury against India proved to be the end of his career.
+Fellow defender Wali Muhammad served as captain of the remaining match of the qualifiers against Burma after his injury.
+Following the conclusion of the qualifiers, in February 1968, Turab was selected as part of the AFC Asian All Stars team, becoming the first Pakistani footballer to be selected for the side.
 However, he could not make the appearance for the selected side as his knee injury became worse.

 Personal life

 Ali was belonged to the locality of Lyari in Karachi.
 He was the eldest of four sisters and four brothers, and also used to work at a port at the beginning of his career.
 After leaving football, Ali lived in poverty.
 He also drove a taxi on the streets of Karachi.
 In 1970, the Cricketer's Guild of Pakistan, though focused on cricket, stepped in to help by raising funds of around Rs.
 4,000.
 Players such as Alimuddin, Asif Iqbal, Mushtaq Mohammad, helped contribute to raising funds.

 In July 1971, Ali was invited to a show led by Zia Mohyeddin at the Dacca TV Station which also featured Ghulam Mustafa Tabassum, Rakhshanda Khattak, Ferdausi Rahman and a Japanese guest.
 However Ali was asked to leave the show shortly after starting, sparking controversy.

 In the latter part of his life he became constrained and confined himself to a room.
 In 2003, he was given financial assistance of 50 thousand rupees in a tournament held in his name at the People's Football Stadium.